ethanlhe/ehe.lol/content/index.md

 Welcome!
 ```

 I'm Ethan, a third-year Computer Science student at UC Davis.
-This is a digital garden where I will continuously share insights, thoughts, and work from my ongoing exploration of how technology can be seamlessly integrated into daily life for long-term benefits.
+This is a digital garden where I continuously share insights, thoughts, and work from my ongoing exploration of how technology can be seamlessly integrated into daily life for long-term benefits.

 **My Interests:**